CORE Econ

 The Curriculum Open-Access Resources in Economics Project (CORE Econ) is an organisation that creates and distributes open-access teaching material on economics.
 The goal is to make teaching material and reform the economics curriculum.
-Its textbook is taught as an introductory course at almost 400 universities.
+Its textbook is taught as an introductory course at almost 500 universities.
 It provides its materials online, at no cost to users.
 It is registered as a charity (CORE Economics Education) in England and Wales.

 Origins

 CORE Econ was conceived in late 2012, by Professors Wendy Carlin of University College London, Samuel Bowles of the Santa Fe Institute, and Oscar Landerretche, who at that time was Director of the School of Economics and Business of the University of Chile.
 At the time, Professor Carlin wrote to colleagues to suggest they collaborate to revise the curriculum, noting that "altering the course of the undergraduate curriculum is like turning around a half a million ton super tanker.
 But I think that the time may be right for the initiative I am inviting you to join me in proposing."

-Following the financial crisis of 2007–2008, students had formed groups, such as the International Student Initiative for Pluralist Economics (ISIPE) and Rethinking Economics, to demand improvements to the mainstream economics curriculum.
+After the 2008 financial crisis, students formed groups, such as the International Student Initiative for Pluralist Economics (ISIPE) and Rethinking Economics, to demand improvements to the mainstream economics curriculum.
 ISIPE, for example, argued that "teaching in economics departments is too narrowly focused and more effort should be made to broaden the curriculum".
 Professor Carlin has written that:

 "The textbook model is definitely broken.
-In it, economic actors are amoral and self-interested, perfectly competitive market prices equate supply to demand implementing “optimal” outcomes, while environmental degradation, instability, and inequality are afterthoughts at best … Yet it continues as the backbone of much undergraduate teaching.
-However remote from what economists really do and the way we think, this is the “economics” imprinted on the public’s mind."
+In it, economic actors are amoral and self-interested, perfectly competitive market prices equate supply to demand implementing "optimal" outcomes, while environmental degradation, instability, and inequality are afterthoughts at best … Yet it continues as the backbone of much undergraduate teaching.
+However remote from what economists really do and the way we think, this is the "economics" imprinted on the public's mind."

 Launched in October 2013 at HM Treasury, CORE Econ said its mission was to address these issues by creating a textbook incorporating contributions from many academics with different points of view that was "humbler, more empirical and more topical".
 Professor Carlin wrote that students "are embarrassed when they are no more able to explain the eurozone crisis or persistent unemployment than their fellow students in engineering or archaeology", and that CORE Econ would ensure that "digital technology and interactive teaching methods will introduce students to an empirical discipline.
 They will learn to use evidence from history, experiments and other data sources to test competing explanations and policies."